Last Updated on August 22, 2022 by James Ewen

 Are they changing their buying preferences?

-If they were buying clothes from a particular brand, but are browsing other brands now, send them a recommendation email for similar products in new brands.
+If they were buying custom hoodies from a particular brand, but are browsing other brands now, send them a recommendation email for similar products in new brands.
 Take some inspiration from Lyst to craft a compelling recommendation email.

 Are they purchasing from your competitors?